Mariners vs. Blue Jays Player Props Betting Odds

 Chapman Stats

-- Matt Chapman has recorded 32 hits with 11 doubles, five home runs and 12 walks.
-He has driven in 18 runs with one stolen base.
+- Matt Chapman has 34 hits with 12 doubles, five home runs, 12 walks and 19 RBI.
+He's also stolen one base.

-- Chapman brings a four-game streak with at least one hit into this one.
-During his last five outings he is batting .294 with two doubles, two walks and an RBI.
+- Chapman enters this game looking to extend his five-game hit streak.
+During his last five outings he is batting .412 with three doubles, two walks and two RBI.

 Chapman Recent Games